skyfielders/python-skyfield/skyfield/documentation/time.rst

 UT1 and ΔT
 ==========

-The time scale UT1 is the least uniform time scale of all because its clock cannot be housed in a laboratory, nor is its rate established by any human convention.
+Finally, UT1 is the least uniform time scale of all because its clock cannot be housed in a laboratory, nor is its rate established by any human convention.
 It is, rather, the clock